Lando Norris takes the points but ‘not proud’ of sprint success in Sao Paulo

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Lando Norris admitted he did not deserve to win Saturday’s sprint race in Brazil which allowed him to take another two points out of Max Verstappen’s championship lead.
+Lando Norris admitted he did not deserve to win Saturday’s sprint race in Brazil which allowed him to take another three points out of Max Verstappen’s championship lead.

 Pole man Oscar Piastri led from the front before he obeyed a McLaren team order to allow Norris to take the victory on lap 22 of 24 in Interlagos.